ZephyrL/DFAO-unity/readme.md

 ## Introduction
-This project is using an offline [SDF baker (SDFr)](https://github.com/xraxra/SDFr) to precompute object local SDF, and maintaining a global distance field at runtime.
+This project use two-level hierarchical SDF and ray marching to render AO and soft shadow.

+The computation of objects' local SDF depends on [SDF baker (SDFr)](https://github.com/xraxra/SDFr).
+Beside local SDF's, a global SDF is maintained and lazily updated during runtime, guiding the beginning steps of ray marching, and roughly locating the movable objects.

 ## Usage